 Mong, T.W., and B.K.
 Sandercock.
 2005.
 Optimizing radio retention and minimizing radio impacts in a field study of Upland Sandpipers.
 Journal of Wildlife Management 71:971-980.

-Morgan, M. and M. Burger.
-2007.
-A Plan for conserving grassland birds in New York.
+Morgan, Michael and M. Burger.
+2008.
+A plan for conserving grassland birds in New York: final report for the Department of Environmental Conservation under contract #C005137.
 Audubon New York.
 Ithaca, NY.

 Murphy, M.T.
 2003.
 Avian population trends within the evolving agricultural landscape of eastern and central United States.
 The Auk 120:20-34.